The Benefits of a Central AC Unit

 Line Sets

-If your central air conditioner is more than 10 years old, it is recommended to get a professional to examine the line sets, the copper tubes that connect the indoor air conditioning evaporator coil and the outdoor compressor and condenser unit.
-The lines are filled with refrigerant, and any cracks or corrosion can lead to leaks, which will result in poor cooling and higher utility bills.
+If your central air conditioner has been running for more than 10 years, you should engage a professional to check the line sets.
+These are the copper tubes that connect the indoor evaporator coil to the outdoor compressor and condenser.
+The lines carry refrigerant, and any cracks or rust could cause leaks, which can result in inadequate cooling and expensive cost of energy.

 Air Filter

-Change your air filter frequently to ensure it is clean and enhance the performance of your air conditioning system.
-The frequency of changing your air filter depends on the frequency you run the AC and how many pets are in the house, and how much dust accumulates.
-Generally, a standard air filter lasts for around two months or two weeks during the cooling season.
+Change your air filter frequently to ensure it is fresh and improve the performance of your air conditioning system.
+The frequency varies depending on the frequency at which the AC runs, the amount of furry members in your family, and how much dust your home collects.
+A standard air filter should last between two weeks and one month during the cooling season.

 Condensate Drain Line

-If your condensation drain line is blocked by algae, mold, or bugs, the water collected on the evaporator coil will not be able to be flushed away.
-This could lead to flooding in your basement, water damage in your home, and even mold and mildew growth.
-To prevent this from happening the float switch close to your indoor evaporator coil will shut off the system when it detects that the drain line has become blocked.
+If the drain line for your condensation is blocked by algae, mold or bugs, the accumulated water on the evaporator coil will not be able to be flushed away.
+This can result in a flooded basement, water damage to your home, and even mold and mildew growth.
+To prevent this from happening the float switch near your indoor evaporator coil will shut off the system if it detects that the drain line has become blocked.